Spr19CS210/PA-Drill-Section-Writeups/Drills/drill07-README.md

 ## increaseRed

 Write a method that takes a color as a parameter and returns a new color.
-The new color should have the red value increased by one and all other values the same as the passed in color.
+The new color should have the red value increased by .1 and all other values the same as the passed in color.

 ## swapGreenBlue